 The DeSoto Municipal Court now offers an E-Court Appearance option!
 E-Court Appearance allows defendants to dispose of eligible cases (see eligibility requirements below) via a video conference with the judge through the use of ZOOM either on your computer or wireless device.
 E-Court Appearance is completely voluntary and is offered to defendants who do not want to or cannot come to the DeSoto Municipal Court in person to dispose of their case(s).

-E-Court Appearance is available every Monday, Wednesday, Thursday, and Friday at 10:00am with the exclusion of every 4th Wednesday of the month and any City Holidays.
+E-Court Appearance is available every Monday through Friday at 11:00am with the exclusion of every 4th Wednesday of the month and any City Holidays.
 No appointment is necessary, simply click the link below and type in the Meeting ID Number.

 You must have a webcam/built in camera with sound and video on your device for E-Court to be an option for you.
 You will also be required to install the ZOOM APP before the conference begins if you do not already have the app.

 Meeting ID: 582-661-129